gradient circle (purple) gradient circle (green)

 Artificial Intelligence in Litigation, Arbitration and Mediation

-An exploration of the ways that artificial intelligence (AI) can facilitate effective litigation strategy, and the times that it may not further your client’s interests.
-The panel will consider the role of AI-enabled software and other technologies in litigation, arbitration and mediation.
+An exploration of the ways that artificial intelligence (AI) can facilitate effective litigation strategy, and instances where it may not further your client’s interests.
+The panel will consider the role of AI-enabled software and other technologies in litigation, arbitration and mediation and the impact of AI on cybersecurity, privacy and data security.

 ———————————————————————-